 Classroom (and Church!)
 Listening Skills

-- By mastering the art of effective listening, you will profit
+- By becoming prficient in the art of productive listening, you will profit

-from even the most boring classroom and church speakers.
+from what others call dull or boring classroom and church speakers.

-- Effective listeners choose to find value in lectures and
+- Good listeners choose to find value in lectures and

 sermons, uncovering new knowledge beyond the surface.